-So what is a hard frost anyway?
+So, what is a hard frost anyway?
 A hard frost is a frost where both the air and the ground freeze.
-Many plants that can withstand a light frost, where only the tips of the stems are affected, but most cannot withstand a hard frost.
+Many plants can withstand a light frost, where only the tips of the stems are affected, but most cannot withstand a hard frost.
 While the effects of hard frost can often be repaired by pruning, some tender plants may not recover.

 Hard Frost Protection

 You can give tender plants some hard frost protection by covering garden beds with sheets of plastic or tarps that trap the heat radiated by the earth.
 Fasten covers over the canopies of shrubs with clothespins or spring clips to add a measure of protection.
 Another alternative is to leave a sprinkler running so that it dribbles water onto your most valuable plants.
 The water droplets release heat as they cool to help prevent freezing.

 The best way to avoid damage is to wait until after the last expected frost before you plant.
 Frost information is available from a local nurseryman or your cooperative extension agent.
 The date of your last expected frost is derived from data collected by the U.S. Department of Agriculture over the past ten years.
 Knowing your safe planting date is a good guide when you are trying to avoid frost damage, but it is no guarantee.